oisdk/site/posts/2021-03-14-hyperfunctions.markdown

 newtype a -&> b = Hyp { invoke :: (b -&> a) -> b }
 ```

-This is the type of hyperfunctions [@launchbury_coroutining_2013;
+This a hyperfunction [@launchbury_coroutining_2013;
 -@launchbury_zip_2000; -@krstic_category_2000], and I think
 it's one of the weirdest and most interesting newtypes you can write in
 Haskell.

 The first thing to notice is that the recursion pattern is weird.
 For a type to refer to itself recursively on the *left* of a function arrow is
-pretty unusual, but on top of that the recursion here is *non-regular*.
+pretty unusual, but on top of that the recursion is *non-regular*.
 That means that the recursive reference has different type parameters to its
 parent: on the left-hand-side of the equals sign we have `a -&> b`, but on the
 right we refer to `b -&> a`.